Minors in Anthropology

 Minor in Anthropology

-The Minor in Anthropology is designed for any undergraduate at Cornell who wants to engage with sociocultural anthropology, archaeological anthropology or biological anthropology but cannot commit to a full academic major.
-No specific advisor is required; all departmental faculty are available to discuss students' plans for completing the Minor.
-Students can apply for the Minor at any time before the March 31st prior to their graduation; to be certified for the Minor, a student must submit a completed Minor Form and transcript to the Anthropology Director of Undergraduate Studies by this date.
+The Minor in Anthropology is designed for any undergraduate at Cornell who wishes to complement their major with anthropology.
+No specific advisor is required; all departmental faculty and the Anthropology Director of Undergraduate Studies are available to discuss students' plans for completing the Minor.
+Students can apply for the Minor at any time before March 31st prior to their graduation; to be certified for the Minor, a student must submit a completed Minor Form and transcript to the Anthropology Director of Undergraduate Studies by this date.

 Requirements: